Disease (Lady Gaga song): Composition

 "Disease" is 3 minutes and 49 seconds long.
-Music journalists identified it as an electropop, dark pop, dance-pop, synth-pop, industrial dance, industrial pop, and EDM song, with gothic, industrial rock, rock, rage, and punk influences.
+It is an electropop, dark pop, dance-pop, synth-pop, industrial dance, industrial pop, and EDM song, with gothic, industrial rock, rock, rage, and punk influences.
 It features an upbeat arrangement, a midtempo rhythm, grungy guitars, and industrial, EDM, and techno-heavy four-on-the-floor beats.
-Gaga sings with growling vocals in the refrain and uses her falsetto register in the bridge.
+Gaga sings with growling vocals in the chorus and uses her falsetto register in the bridge.
+Peter Piatkowski of PopMatters described "Disease" as a "bouncing, strutting" track that "employs a large Wall of Sound-like approach."
 Several critics compared the song's heavy electronic and industrial production to the music of Nine Inch Nails.
 Roisin O'Connor from The Independent thought that Gaga's vocals and the "squelching" synth line evoked George Michael's single "Freeek!"
 (2002).
+Writing for V magazine, Stephanie Wong believed that the song's "bold" EDM-heavy sound evoked Gaga's early work and "the maximalist style being popularized by artists like Charli XCX".
+Ed Power of The Irish Times opined that "Disease" contained "gravity-warping beats and a chorus that goes off like a jet-fuelled Eurovision anthem".

 Several journalists found "Disease" similar to Gaga's singles "Bad Romance" (2009) and "The Cure" (2017)".
 (Note: Attributed to multiple references:) Alexis Petridis of The Guardian particularly compared her "strident, imperious" vocals to those of "The Cure" and "Poker Face" (2008).
 He compared the track to Gaga's album The Fame (2008), while Alexa Camp from Slant Magazine likened its composition to The Fame Monster (2009) and Born This Way (2011).
+Kristen S. Hé of Vulture opined that "Disease" recalled the themes of "sex and sickness" of Gaga's 2013 songs "Do What U Want" and "Swine", although "she's no longer consumed by darkness but in control of it".
+Hé interpreted the track as a rejection of the idea that "great art must come from suffering".
+For American Songwriters Tom Donovan, the track harks back to Gaga's cover version of "The Joker" from her 2024 album Harlequin.

 Gaga said that "Disease" served as an entry point "into the chaos of the album", symbolizing uncomfortable emotions and negative internal dialogues.
-The lyrics explore love's ability to heal a partner's deep affliction and "seeing the vulnerabilities of being in a dark place ... and how this can lead to self-nurturing and coexistence".
-Gaga sings in the refrain, "I could play the doctor, I can cure your disease / If you were a sinner, I could make you believe / Lay you down like one, two, three / Eyes roll back in ecstasy".
+The lyrics explore love's ability to heal a partner's "tortured" disease and "seeing the vulnerabilities of being in a dark place ... and how this can lead to self-nurturing and coexistence".
+Gaga sings in the chorus, "I could play the doctor, I can cure your disease / If you were a sinner, I could make you believe / Lay you down like one, two, three / Eyes roll back in ecstasy".
 Nick Levine of the BBC dubbed the lyrics "melodramatic" and wrote that the song was a "welcome reminder that she stormed the mainstream by making music that was catchy and freaky in equal measure."